-Request component options - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced
+Request components in AWS WAF - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 This section describes the components of the web request that you can specify for inspection.
 You specify the request component for match rule statements that look for patterns inside the web request.
 These types of statements include string match, regex match, size constraint, and SQL injection attack statements.
-For information on how to use these request component settings, see the individual rule statements at Match rule statements
+For information on how to use these request component settings, see the individual rule statements at Using match rule statements in AWS WAF

 Unless otherwise noted, if a web request doesn't have the request component that's specified in the rule statement, AWS WAF evaluates the request as not matching the rule criteria.